The Club’s annual Motorsport Championship is run on a series of “Sprints”.

 Motorkhanas are fun, low-speed events where the aim is to navigate a tight, technical course laid out with witches’ hats in the least time.
 Driver skill and handling are top priorities, and MX-5s excel in this domain.
 Some members compete in the Victorian Motorkhana Championship.

 Hillclimbing is one of the oldest forms of competitive motor sport and are ideal for MX-5s.
 One car at a time runs against the clock on a sealed or unsealed surface, usually comprising a variety of gradients and corners.
 Club members participate in hillclimbs at different venues, but the Club does not run its own hillclimb events.

 Supersprints take the sprint format one step further.
 A grid of cars is released in pairs, at short intervals, from a standing start.
 Officially the results are against the clock, but some of the feel of a race is there.
 Sprint rules still apply, though, so there’s no passing in corners or blocking other drivers from passing.
 The Club does not run its own supersprint events.

 Racing is the next higher step, where cars compete head-to-head on the track.
-For this you require a CAMS Level C3 racing licence, and further vehicle modifications (plus a vehicle log book).
-Contact CAMS or the Club Captain – Motor Sport for more information.
+For this you require a Motorsport Australia Level C3 racing licence, and further vehicle modifications (plus a vehicle log book).
+Contact Motorsport Australia or the Club Captain – Motor Sport for more information.